The Six Nations Championship is a rugby union tournament played annually between England, France, Ireland, Italy, Scotland and Wales.

 - Suggests engaging research activities for students to find out about and write up pieces including team and match reports

-- Includes a whole host of activities written by children's author Tom Palmer including team reports, a rugby buddies scheme and a rugby themed pass the book game
+- Includes a great set of activities written by children's author Tom Palmer including video ref book reviewing, a rugby buddies scheme and a rugby-themed pass the book game